-26.8 New HRIS and Payroll System
+26.9 New HRIS and Payroll System

 During the term of this agreement the City will implement a new HRIS/Payroll system.

-Before and during implementation of the new HRIS/Payroll system the parties agree to meet and confer in good faith regarding the impacts resulting from such implementation as required by the scope of representation.
+Before and during implementation of the new HRIS/Payroll system the parties agree to meet and confer in good faith regarding the impacts resulting from such implementation.